 - a) The Community SDF comprises of the main report that describes the following:

-- > 1the project purpose,
+- > Ithe project purpose,

 - ➤ □the study area,

 - Ithe legislative requirements, and

 - > Istrategic directions.

 - b) The report thereafter consists of a section for each local municipality that includes the following:

-la concise description of the local municipality,
+la concise description of the local municipality.

-- Ia Map of the Municipal area and its Wards. - ➤ □a table listing the settlements contained in each Ward, - ➤ □ Settlement Information Sheet for each settlement that is referred to as Settlement Development Guidelines, this sheet should be read with the relevant Map referenced on the sheet.
+- ➤ □a table listing the settlements contained in each Ward, - ➤ □ Settlement Information Sheet for each settlement that is referred to as Settlement Development Guidelines, this sheet should be read with the relevant Map referenced on the sheet.

-- c) The Map Book consists of two maps per area with same number : - Ithe Settlement Map shows status quo analysis data, - Ithe Spatial Development Framework Map indicate development proposals. - Lan Index of each settlement, its Map reference number, Ward Number and settlement category.
+- c) The Map Book consists of two maps per area with same number: - > Ithe Settlement Map shows status quo analysis data, - > Ithe Spatial Development Framework Map indicate development proposals. - > Lan Index of each settlement, its Map reference number, Ward Number and settlement category.